1242035/spree/guides/src/content/developer/core/products.md

 Master variants are automatically created along with a product and exist for the sole purpose of having a consistent API when associating variants and [line items](orders#line-items).
 If there were no master variant, then line items would need to track a polymorphic association which would either be a product or a variant.

-By having a master variant, the code within Spree to track  is simplified.
+By having a master variant, the code within Viauco to track  is simplified.

 ### Normal Variants